 Trading Lithium Carbonate Futures

 Due to the growing importance of Lithium Carbonate, several exchanges now offer Lithium Carbonate Futures for traders.
-Traders can access Lithium Carbonate Futures on the Singapore Exchange (SGX) and the newly added Guangzhou Futures Exchange (GFEX) through Orient Futures International Singapore.
+Traders can access Lithium Carbonate Futures on the Singapore Exchange (SGX) and the newly added Guangzhou Futures Exchange (GFEX) through Orient Futures Singapore.

 SGX offers FM Lithium Carbonate CIF CJK (Battery Grade) LIC/LICF futures contracts, allowing traders to engage in price discovery and hedging opportunities within the lithium market.
 Orient Futures Singapore is currently a member of SGX, making it more convenient for traders to participate in futures and options trading on the exchange.